EvanKomp/DAMPN/docs/COMPONENT_SPECIFICATION.md

 `dampn.data.featurizer.Featurizer`
 Call on a file containing molecule information and get back a dgl graph
-- _Inputs_: File to consider, which atom and edge features, other parameters eg basis
+- _Inputs_: Structure to consider, which atom and edge features, other parameters eg basis
 - _Primary Outputs_: dgl graph

 `dampn.data.loader.DataLoader`